Mass-Lab/Open_Lab_Notebook_Mass_Lab/_posts/2024-01-21-Forking_Modifying.md

 ---
 layout: post
-title: "Forking the Putnam Open Lab Notebook for Your GitHub"
+title: "Forking the Mass Open Lab Notebook for Your GitHub"
 author: Maggie Schedl
 ---